Anti-Qing sentiment: Joseon

-Joseon Korea operated within the Ming tributary system and had a strong alliance with the Ming during the Japanese invasions of Korea (1592–98).
+Joseon Korea operated within the imperial Chinese tributary system and had a strong alliance with the Ming during the Japanese invasions of Korea (1592–98).
 This put Joseon in a dilemma when both Nurhaci and the Ming requested support.
 Gwanghaegun of Joseon tried to maintain neutrality, but most of his officials opposed him for not supporting the Ming, a longstanding ally.

 In 1623 King Gwanghaegun was deposed and replaced by King Injo (r.
 1623–1649), who banished Gwanghaegun's supporters.
 Reversing his predecessor's foreign policy, the new king decided to support the Ming openly, but a rebellion led by military commander Yi Gwal erupted in 1624 and wrecked Joseon's military defenses in the north.
 Even after the rebellion had been suppressed, King Injo had to devote military forces to ensure the stability of the capital, leaving fewer soldiers to defend the northern borders.

 The Manchus invaded Korea twice, in 1627 and 1636, eventually forcing Joseon to sever its ties with the Ming and instead to become a tributary of the Manchus.
 However, popular opposition to the Manchus remained in Korea.
 Joseon continued to use the Ming calendar rather than the Qing calendar, and Koreans continued to wear Ming-style clothing and hairstyles, rather than the Manchu queue.
 After the fall of the Ming dynasty, Joseon Koreans saw themselves as continuing the traditions of Neo-Confucianism.